timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/functions.md

 # Tool Calling

-Tool calling with a Large Language Model (LLM) is a powerful feature that allows you to define functions that the LLM can call.
-The LLM will determine if and when a function is called.

-There are many use cases for tool calling.
+<p class="subtitle">Give the model access to your application state and enable the model to take action.</p>

+Tool calling (or function calling) in Hashbrown provides an intuitive approach to describing the tools that the model has access to.

-Here are a few that we've implemented in our React applications:
+- Execute a function in your React component scope.

-- Providing data to the LLM from React state or a service.
+- Return data to the model from state or a service.
-- Performing tasks on behalf of the user.
-- Dispatching actions that are AI scoped to perform tasks or provide suggestions.

 ---